Mark Billingham: Tom Thorne

-Billingham's own website says that the underlying determination of Tom Thorne's character was that he would evolve as the series progressed, and remain unpredictable.
-While noting that many authors compile "thick dossiers" and "complex biographies" about their characters, noting every quirk and minor detail, Billingham shies away from such minutiae, calling it "limiting"—preferring instead to discover something anew about his own hero with each book, and to pass that novelty on to the reader:

-The day a character becomes predictable is the day a writer should think about moving on, because the reader certainly will.

-Thorne's internal continuity is important to his author—it is important that the events in his past affect who is in the present, although this very aspect of his character causes Billingham great difficulty in describing him without giving away plot twists.
-Suffice to say that "[h]e works on the Metropolitan Police Murder Squad [and at] the time of the first book, he is forty-one years old".
-Thorne's surname comes from fellow Comedy Store stand-up Paul Thorne, and the (sur)names of other comics and comedians are liberally peppered throughout the series.

-Sleepyhead was released in August 2001, and made it onto the Sunday Times "Top Ten Bestseller" list, becoming "the biggest selling debut novel of that Summer".
+Sleepyhead was released in August 2001 and made it onto the Sunday Times "Top Ten Bestseller" list.
 In December 2009 it was listed as one of the 100 novels that shaped the decade and was chosen as one of the titles for World Book Night in 2011.

-Scaredy Cat inspiration
+Billingham offers the first chapter of each Tom Thorne book on his website.

-In 1997, Billingham became a crime victim, as he and his writing partner Peter Cocks were kidnapped and held hostage in a Manchester hotel room.
-Turning the event into inspiration for his second Thorne novel, Scaredy Cat, he wrote:
+In 1997, Billingham and his writing partner Peter Cocks were kidnapped and held hostage in a Manchester hotel room.
+The two were bound and gagged in their hotel room by three masked men who robbed them.
+Billingham recalls being terrified by the audacity of the criminals, and later used the event as inspiration for his second Thorne novel, Scaredy Cat.

 The general theme of Scaredy Cat is really the power of fear, and that fear is a very powerful weapon, and if you are prepared to instil it, you have a very powerful weapon that is every bit as dangerous as a gun or a knife.
 Also what happened to me in that hotel room fed directly into a sub-plot in Scaredy Cat with some very nasty crimes carried out in hotel rooms.

-The two were kept bound and gagged in their hotel room by a trio of masked men who stole items and credit cards from them.
-Billingham recalls being terrified by the sheer audacity of the criminals, who managed to instil a feeling of menace and fear into their victims, a theme which was later fed into his novels–"that if one person is able to scare someone so much, they can make them do anything".
-The Scaredy Cat storyline thus presents the scenario of tandem serial killers, two individuals ostensibly working together, creating an added air of terror and expectation whenever one of them strikes.